icdevs/Icdevs_mainsite/_posts/2021-10-24-speed-run-the-ic-bounty.md

 ICDevs would like help setting up our tutorials site and seeding it with an initial set of tutorials for developing on the IC.

-We will use google codelabs(https://codelabs.developers.google.com/) to create a site that will live at https://tutorials.icdebs.org.
-Code labs is a tool that lets you easily author and publish tutorials.
-You can begin to author them in google docs and then output the results to markdown.
-Ultimately you'll need to publish your markdown versions as the canonical versions.
-You will be free to start with markdown if you don't want to use google docs.
-Here is a tutorial on how to build a tutorial using code lab(https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)
+We will use retype(https://retype.com/) to create a site that will live at https://tutorials.icdevs.org.
+Retype is a tool that lets you easily author and publish tutorials.
+Here is a [tutorial on how to build a tutorial using retype](https://tutorials.icdevs.org/contribute/how-to/)

-This site will use Austin Griffith's Speed Run Ethereum article as a guide for what we want the first 1.0 version of this site to contain(https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c).
+This site will use Austin Griffith's Speed Run Ethereum article as a guide for what we want the first 1.0 version of this site to contain [https://speedrunethereum.com/](https://speedrunethereum.com/).
 Obviously, at this point, we don't have anything as robust as scaffold.eth to piggyback off of, but hopefully we can use a combination of the motoko playground(https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/) and other resources to get people started.

 Ultimately this repository will be an open repo where any community member can build a tutorial for something they think is important to communicate to developers trying to level up their IC development skills.

-To claim this bounty you will need to do the following:
+To claim this bounty you will need to complete 5 of the following topics:

-* seed the repo at https://github.com/icdevs/ic_devs_org_tutorials with a google code labs site
-* document in the readme.md how to set up the site for further development by future devs
-* The following tutorials should be seeded with robust, easy to understand, instructional content
+* The following tutorials can be selected from, and you should create easy to understand, instructional content
     * Getting to know the motoko playground
     * Primitive Data Types in motoko
     * Understanding Types